Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Introduction

-We leverage \search{} to identify oracle programs for human-written summaries that also serve as automatic training data for answering our second research question.
-In particular, we propose two seq2seq models for Summarization Program generation, given a source document as input (\cref{sec:summ_tree_model}, Fig.~\ref{fig:pipeline_fig}).
-In our first Extract-and-Build SP generation model, a state-of-the-art extractive summarization model first selects a set of document sentences, which are then passed to another program-generating model.
-In our second Joint SP generation model, sentence extraction and Summarization Program generation happen as part of a single model.
-So that a seq2seq model can generate Summarization Programs, we represent them as linear bracketed strings composed of sentence identifiers and neural modules (See Fig~\ref{fig:pipeline_fig}).
-Next, we finetune a pre-trained language model, BART~\citep{lewis2020bart} to generate SPs which are then executed to obtain the final summaries.
+\looseness-1 We leverage \search{} to obtain oracle programs for human summaries that also serve as supervision for answering our second research question.
+In particular, we propose two seq2seq models for Summarization Program generation from a source document (\cref{sec:summ_tree_model}, Fig.~\ref{fig:pipeline_fig}).
+In our first Extract-and-Build SP generation model, an extractive summarization model first selects a set of document sentences, which are then passed to another program-generating model.
+In our second Joint SP generation model, sentence extraction and SP generation happen as part of a single model.
+We obtain initial promising results and while state-of-the-art end2end models demonstrate better ROUGE scores, our oracle \search{} results indicate significant room for improvement in future work (\cref{sec:eval_rq2}).

-As a way to evaluate whether Summarization Programs improve the interpretability of abstractive summarization, we conduct a small-scale \textit{simulation study}~\citep{doshi2017towards, hase-bansal-2020-evaluating, zhou-etal-2022-exsum} where we ask humans to simulate model's \textit{reasoning} by writing Summarization Programs for model-generated summaries (\cref{sec:simulatability}).
-We observe that after seeing model-generated SPs, humans are able to better predict model SPs for unseen samples, such that the executed summaries match more closely with the model summaries.
-Overall, our contributions are:
+To evaluate whether SPs improve the interpretability of summarization models, we conduct a small-scale \textit{simulation study}~\citep{doshi2017towards, hase-bansal-2020-evaluating, zhou-etal-2022-exsum} where we ask humans to simulate model's \textit{reasoning} by writing programs for model summaries (\cref{sec:simulatability}).
+We observe that after seeing model SPs, humans are able to better predict them for unseen samples, such that the executed summaries match more closely with the model summaries.
+Our contributions are: